- Which vendor should you buy your SSL certificate from?

-Setting up a dedicated secure landing page server takes some time because there is a lot of back-end work involved, done by one of our network engineers: we will assign a new IP address for your new landing page server, install a new load balancer, reconfigure our internal DNS and install the certificate.
+Setting up a dedicated secure landing page server takes some time because there is a lot of back-end work involved, done by one of our network engineers.
+We will assign a new IP address for your new landing page server, install a new load balancer, reconfigure our internal DNS and install the certificate.
 We depend on external vendors for part of these tasks.

 Checking & Changing the TTL

-At least 1 day before the switch-over to the new secure landing pages, change the TTL of your CNAME to at most 300 seconds.
+At least one day before the switch-over to the new secure landing pages, change the TTL of your CNAME to at most 300 seconds.
 In your DNS admin panel, you can set the TTL.
 If you don’t have access to the DNS admin panel, you can use this website to look up the TTL of your CNAME:

-This must be at most 300 seconds, so that changes to the CNAME entry will propagate in 5 minutes, otherwise web browsers may have cached your old CNAME setting and still go to the old insecure landing pages for hours or days.
+This must be at most 300 seconds, so that changes to the CNAME entry will propagate in 5 minutes.
+Otherwise web browsers may have cached your old CNAME setting and still go to the old insecure landing pages for hours or days.

 Yes, your existing Marketo landing pages will be redirected to the secure pages.
-There are only few situations where you must manually update the URL, specifically when you include a Marketo landing page on a secure website using an iframe: you will need to load the secure version of the landing page, otherwise the end user will get a security warning.
+There are only few situations where you must manually update the URL, specifically when you include a Marketo landing page on a secure website using an iframe.
+You will need to load the secure version of the landing page, otherwise the end user will get a security warning.